The HESTA Fund ABN is 64 971 749 321.

 And it’s easier than ever: you can join online right now.

 You’ll find your member number on your digital member card.
-If you've already registered your email and/or mobile, use this link to download your card and save it to your phone for easy access.
+If you've already registered your email and/or mobile, you can download your card and save it to your phone for easy access.

 Or, you can call us on 1800 813 327 between 8am-8pm AET, Monday to Friday and we'll be happy to give you your member number over the phone once we've checked your details.